-5. OBTAINING AUTHORIZATION FOR USAGE OF RADIOACTIVE MATERIALS
+4. OBTAINING AUTHORIZATION FOR USAGE OF RADIOACTIVE MATERIALS

-Any purchase, use or work undertaken with radioactive materials written authorization, from the Radiation Safety Committee.
-Individuals who wish to become authorized to use radioactive materials must submit a written application to the Radiation Safety Department and display conformance with specified training and experience criteria.
-The Authorized User is responsible for controlling all radioactive material covered by the permit from the time of receipt until transfer to the Radiation Safety Department as waste, shipment to another location, or transfer to another Authorized User.
+Any purchase, use or work undertaken with radioactive materials or radiation producing devices requires written authorization, known as a permit, from the Radiation Safety Committee.
+Individuals who wish to become authorized to use radioactive materials or radiation producing devices must submit a written application to the Radiation Safety Department and display conformance with specified training and experience criteria.
+The Authorized User is responsible for controlling all radioactive material and radiation producing devices covered by the permit from the time of receipt until transfer to the radiation Safety Department as waste, shipment to another location, or transfer to another Authorized User.

-5.1 APPLYING FOR AUTHORIZATION
+4.1 APPLYING FOR AUTHORIZATION

-For an individual to become an Authorized User, the person must have completed radiation safety training and have ample experience in utilizing radioisotopes.
-The Prospective Authorized User must file an application that meets the requirements of this section.
-Applications must be submitted by the end of the current quarter (March 31st, June 30th, September 30th, and December 31st).
-Late or incomplete applications will not be reviewed in the upcoming quarterly meeting.
-The application process includes a technical review of qualifications by the Radiation Safety Department staff, which will make a precursory recommendation to the RSO.
-This recommendation will be reviewed by the RSO and if deemed appropriate, refer to the Radiation Safety Committee for consideration.
-Prospective Authorized Users must complete the WVU Radiation Safety Department's training for ARU/PIs prior to assuming duties with or working in the vicinity of radioactive materials.
-In addition to the initial radiation safety training, Authorized Users must attend training whenever there is a significant change in duties, regulations, or the terms of the license, in addition to completing annual refresher training (also published by the WVU RSD).
+For an individual to become an Authorized User, the person must have completed Radiation Safety training and have ample experience before the Radiation Safety Committee will authorize his or her use of radioactive materials or radiation producing devices.
+The Authorized User (or Prospective Authorized User) must file an application that meets the requirements of this section.
+Applications must be submitted by the end of the current quarter (March 31st, June 30th, September 30th, and December 31st), later or incomplete applications will not be reviewed in the upcoming quarterly meeting.
+The application process includes a technical review of qualifications by the Radiation Safety Department staff, which will make a recommendation to the RSO.
+This recommendation will be reviewed by the RSO and, if deemed appropriate, forwarded to the Radiation Safety Committee for consideration.
+Authorized Users must complete Radiation Safety training prior to assuming duties with or working in the vicinity of radioactive materials.
+In addition to the initial Radiation Safety training, Authorized Users must attend training whenever there is a significant change in duties, regulations, or the terms of the license AND must complete Radiation Safety refresher training annually in order to maintain his/her authorization status.